-As I gently stroked the surprisingly velvety feet of an echidna, I realised how fitting it is that its image should grace the reverse side of the Australian five cent coin: because this newly-hatched puggle was so small it could indeed fit comfortably on the coin.
+As I gently stroked the surprisingly velvety feet of an echidna, I realised how fitting it is that its image should grace the reverse side of the Australian five-cent coin: because this newly-hatched puggle was so small it could indeed fit comfortably on the coin.

-A puggle of course is a baby monotreme – either a baby echidna, or platypus, the only mammals that lay eggs.
+A puggle of course is a baby monotreme – either a baby echidna or platypus, the only mammals that lay eggs.
 The echidna puggle is quite hairless, its sharp protective quills not developing until later.

 Getting up close and personal with an echidna was one of the great experiences I enjoyed at Taronga Zoo’s Roar and Snore programme, where visitors stay overnight to experience a different perspective of the zoo, learning how it operates behind the scenes and interacting with many of the animals.

 It was obvious that Taronga Zoo had changed quite markedly since my last visit a couple of decades ago.
-For one thing there is less roar than previously as the big cats have gone, although the Sumatran tigers will be returning to a brand new home once construction is completed.
+For one thing, there is less roar than previously as the big cats have gone, although the Sumatran tigers will be returning to a brand new home once construction is completed.

 Many of the larger and herd animals have been sent to Western Plains Zoo near Dubbo in the mid-west, where they have more room to roam and can be viewed in a more natural environment.
 Taronga, meanwhile, has got a lot greener.
 There was much more foliage than I remember; certainly fewer cages than previously, and the presentation of the residents has improved.

 Roar and Snore, participants stay in tents which afford stunning views of Sydney city.
-This is glamping, with solid floors and real beds, and at the centre of the glamp-site is a common area where guests gather for drinks and nibbles with the chance to meet and greet a couple of reptilian residents.
+This is glamping, with solid floors and real beds, and at the centre of the glamping site is a common area where guests gather for drinks and nibbles with the chance to meet and greet a couple of reptilian residents.

-It was a pleasure to meet both the spotted python and the shingleback lizard.
+It was a pleasure to meet both the spotted python and the shingle back lizard.
 The spotted python is a member of the children’s python group and seemed to be friendly enough.
-Tall, overweight humans are not usually part of the python’s food group so I felt quite comfortable having a pat and found its skin was very smooth, soft and dry, not at all scaly, cold but quite brilliant to touch.
+Tall, overweight humans are not usually part of the python’s food group so I felt quite comfortable having a pat and found its skin was very smooth, soft and dry, not at all scaly, or cold but quite brilliant to touch.

 The shingleback, on the other hand, had much thicker skin embossed with undulating patterns.
 The head and tail look remarkably similar, a defence mechanism that lets it turn itself into a U when confronted by a predator, so the would-be-assailant gets confused about which end to attack and usually retreats.